 Study Abroad students are a vital part of the cosmopolitan mix here at Bristol and are an important part of the University life.
 You will attend the same lectures and seminars as our British students and will sit the same examinations.
 Membership of the University Union is automatic and university accommodation is guaranteed.
 We also offer a full orientation upon arrival, a series of welcome events, and provide a designated Study Abroad Team who are there to support you throughout your time with us.

 Entrance Requirements and how to apply

 Entry to Bristol is competitive and this is shown through our requirement.

 Applicants who fall below our minimum requirements are still encouraged to apply and will be considered on a case by case basis.

-2. Start your application through our Study Abroad programme website
+You can apply directly through our Study Abroad programme website.

 Please also check with your home university about any other requirements before you apply to Bristol.